minjeongseok00/github-slideshow/_posts/0000-01-02-minjeongseok00.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Minjeongseok00's slide!"
 ---
 This is minjeongseok00's slide
 Use the left arrow to go back!